Fitzpatrick Greenhouse at Berkshire Botanical Garden

 “The Bulb Show is the Garden’s annual springtime gift to the community,” said Eric Ruquist, the Garden’s director of horticulture.
 “It’s an opportunity to see unique pairings of flowering bulbs and to get a unique glimpse of early spring.”

-“Just entering the Fitzpatrick Conservatory, it’s a breath of fresh air, a breath of spring,” said Thaddeus Thompson, BBG’s executive director.
+“Just entering the Fitzpatrick Greenhouse, it’s a breath of fresh air, a breath of spring,” said Thaddeus Thompson, BBG’s co-executive director.
 “We love it.
 I love walking into this space, and I think everybody’s eager for a bit of spring right about now.”

 Unsurprisingly, preparing the Bulb Show — creating the magic that hundreds of visitors enjoy during the Bulb Show’s few short weeks in late winter — is labor- and time-intensive.
 The preparation includes choosing and ordering seeds, sterilizing containers and making a written record of each bulb’s cold storage requirements, which can vary from seven to nine weeks for dwarf irises to 16-18 weeks for tulips, with most other bulbs falling somewhere between these extremes.